belsonna/belonasonna-github.io/index.md

 ---
 ## My PhD Research In Depht:
 #### _Context_
 AI is increasingly being deployed in high-stakes domains, yet it continues to raise important ethical and societal concerns.
 Many organizations have established ethical criteria to ensure the trustworthiness of AI systems, but in practice, these principles often remain difficult to implement and can even conflict when assessed individually.
-At the same time, regulatory frameworks like the GDPR highlight the right to explanation as central to building trust in AI, pointing to the critical role of transparency in decision-making.
+At the same time, regulatory frameworks like the GDPR highlights the right to explanation as central to building trust in AI, pointing to the critical role of transparency in decision-making.
 Building on this insight, my PhD investigates the role of transparency not just as a tool to explain individual AI decisions, but as a method for auditing AI systems more broadly.
 Specifically, my research explores:

-- What types of transparency enable meaningful auditing of AI systems, revealing patterns and behaviors that go beyond single decision explanations.
+- What types of transparency enable meaningful auditing of AI systems?
-- How this transparency can be used to investigate specific ethical principles, including proxy discrimination, unfairness, and privacy leakage.
+- How this transparency can be used to investigate specific ethical principles, including proxy discrimination, unfairness, and privacy leakage?
-- Applications of transparency in real-world contexts, with a focus on healthcare, demonstrating how ethical auditing can improve AI deployment in critical domains.
+- How this tranaparency can improve decision making in healthcare applications: Clinician–AI Reasoning Alignment Assessment?
 #### _Audit of proxy discrimination and unfairness_
 #### _Privacy leakage audit_
 #### _Clinician–AI Reasoning Alignment Assessment_